 So long as they support Students for Cooperation’s values, aims and principles.

 Student co-operatives and groups that are getting set up and not yet trading are welcomed as affiliate members.

 Affiliate members are able to take an active part in SfC’s decision-making processes but ordinary members retain full voting rights.

 Affiliate membership is free for student groups, student co-operatives in the process of getting started, and volunteer-run organisations.
 There is a small membership fee for larger organisations, such as students’ unions.

-There are no lengthy forms to fill out or anything like that, just drop us a message in the form below or an email to firstname.lastname@example.org with your name, some information about yourselves, and the best ways to stay in touch.
+There are no lengthy forms to fill out or anything like that, just drop us an email at firstname.lastname@example.org with your name, some information about yourselves, and the best ways to stay in touch.
 We’ll then let you know if we have any further questions before processing your application!